tintin10q/csai_ml_final_summary/ML_final_summary.md

 The first couple principal components will be the most relevant for classification.

-This is how pca lookes when you do it to an image:
+This is how pca looks when you do it to an image:
 ![Pca when applied to images](pca-on-images.png)

 #### How much components to keep?